Seti I: Reign length

-Seti I's accession date is known to be III Shemu day 24.
+Seti I's accession date has been claimed to be III Shemu day 24, though it has been suggested that this date is associated with his death instead.

 Seti I's reign length was either 9 or 11 rather than 15 full years.
 Egyptologist Kenneth Kitchen has estimated that it was 15 years, but there are no dates recorded for Seti I after his Year 11 Gebel Barkal stela.
 As this king is otherwise quite well documented in historical records, other scholars suggest that a continuous break in the record for his last four years is unlikely, although it is technically possible simply that no records have yet been discovered.

-Temple of Seti I at Abydos.
+Image of Seti I from his temple in Abydos.

 Peter J. Brand noted that the king personally opened new rock quarries at Aswan to build obelisks and colossal statues in his Year 9.
 This event is commemorated on two rock stelas in Aswan.
 However, most of Seti's obelisks and statues such as the Flaminian and Luxor obelisks were only partly finished or decorated by the time of his death, since they were completed early under his son's reign based on epigraphic evidence (they bore the early form of Ramesses II's royal prenomen "Usermaatre").
 Ramesses II used the prenomen Usermaatre to refer to himself in his first year and did not adopt the final form of his royal title "Usermaatre Setepenre" until late into his second year.